Frequently Asked Questions

 For example, mistaken administrative information (i.e., use of an older address, or incorrect spellings of names or conditions) are unlikely to be considered material, while the failure to disclose serious medical history concerns is likely to be considered material.

-Whether you are entitled to receive partial benefits — generally referred to as residual benefits — is dependent on the coverage that you purchased.
+Whether you are entitled to receive partial benefits — referred to as residual benefits — is dependent on the coverage that you purchased.
 Residual benefits are not always automatically included in private disability insurance policies and tend to be offered as a supplementary rider.
 If you do not purchase supplementary “residual benefits” coverage, then you may not be eligible for residual benefits.

 In any case, if your plan does include some provision for residual benefits, then you may be entitled to receive a portion of your total disability benefits in circumstances where you have not been rendered “fully disabled” but have still had your ability to work and earn impacted by your condition.